CES 2017: Gadget Finds on the CES Show Floor, Days 3 and 4

 Gyenno Spoon II -- A smart robotic spoon may sound like overkill, but this spoon may be the only one that’s usable by people with Parkinson’s or other degenerative muscular illness.
 An internal stabilizer keeps the spoon level even if your hand or arm is shaking badly.
 The first-generation Gyenno Spoon is available now for $299; the second-generation, with a smaller handle and better battery life, will come out later this year at the same price.
 To see it in action, watch the video on Gyenno’s site.

 Keezel Hardware VPN -- A virtual private network, or VPN, encrypts the data from your computer to the Internet so no one on your Wi-Fi network can spy on your traffic and your ISP can’t track what you’re doing.
 VPNs can also be useful if you want to go to a Web site that’s blocked in your country since they can change your apparent geolocation.
-VPNs are usually software-based, forcing you to remember to turn it on and off; get the settings wrong, and it’s easy to disable your Internet connection accidentally.
+VPNs are usually software-based, forcing you to remember to turn it on and off — get the settings wrong accidentally, and it’s easy to disable your Internet connection.
 The Keezel aims to make this process simpler.
 It’s a portable hardware VPN router; you connect the Keezel to a Wi-Fi hotspot and your devices to the Keezel.
 The primary advantage to this is that your devices only have to remember the Keezel, so there’s less chance of accidentally making an unencrypted connection.
 The Keezel also includes an 8000 mAh battery for peripheral charging.
 It costs $139 now while in pre-order at Indiegogo, $149 when it ships later this year (Indiegogo orders placed now should be fulfilled in April 2017).
 The service costs $5 per month, or you can buy a 1-year, 2-year, or lifetime subscription when you purchase.

 Aipoly Vision for iOS -- Aipoly has updated their Aipoly Vision app for iOS, an AI image recognition system that aids the blind by saying out loud what the camera sees.
 The free app has a database of 1000 objects it can recognize; subscribe for $5 per month to use the premium 5000-and-growing object database.
 The company’s CES booth had a kitchen display, so I gather it’s intended mainly for objects around the house.
 For the general public, Aipoly’s Poly app will use the same technology to recognize pretty much anything — food on your plate, restaurants you’re standing in front of, or nearby monuments — and bring up supplementary information about them.
 It’s scheduled for May 2017.